How James Blunt’s “You're Beautiful” Became the Most Misunderstood—and Hated—Song of the 2000s

 A slightly more recent example of this phenomenon is James Blunt’s 2004 smash “You’re Beautiful,” a seemingly romantic ballad that masks a darker meaning.
 Despite the song’s true nature, which becomes fairly obvious with even a cursory reading of the lyrics, “You’re Beautiful” melted hearts around the world.
 The single reached No. 1 on the U.S. and UK charts and made the British singer-songwriter one of the biggest stars of the mid-2000s.

 In many ways, Blunt has never escaped his signature song, though he has scored many more hits in his home country.
 In 2022, the refreshingly self-deprecating and self-aware singer embarked on what he called his “Greatest Hit Tour.”
-That trek provides the backdrop for a forthcoming BBC documentary about Blunt that’s said to be “Spinal Tap meets Alan Partridge.”
+That trek provides the backdrop for a 2023 BBC documentary about Blunt that was described as “Spinal Tap meets Alan Partridge.”

 Over the years, Blunt has offered quasi-apologies for the ubiquity of “You’re Beautiful” during the aughts—and not unnecessarily.
 There are huge segments of the population that despise the song.
 Rolling Stone readers once named it the seventh most annoying song of all time.
 But regardless of how it’s perceived, “You’re Beautiful” remains a fascinating example of how the public will devour a piece of art without truly grasping its meaning.